 They can use your SSN to open a bank account in your name.

-If you think back to when you opened your first bank account, you’ll remember that the bank doesn’t require much information other than your name, address and SSN.
+If you think back to when you opened your first bank account, you’ll remember that the bank didn’t require much information other than your name, address and SSN.
 That means that anyone with your SSN can easily open a bank account in your name, especially if the identity thief already obtained a driver’s license in your name.

 Pro tip: The minute you suspect your SSN has been stolen, call the fraud departments of the three credit reporting agencies and place a fraud alert on your file.
 This tells creditors to call you before they open any new accounts in your name.